Parbhani: Agricultural University

-The history of agriculture research in Parbhani dates back to pre-independence era.
-It began with the commencement of "Main Experimental Farm" of erstwhile Nizam State in 1918.
-However, agricultural education was available only at Hyderabad but crop research centres for sorghum, cotton, fruits among few others existed in Parbhani.
+Agricultural research in Parbhani dates back to pre-independence era.
+It began with the commencement of Main Experimental Farm of erstwhile Nizam State in 1918.
+Agricultural education was available only at Hyderabad, but crop research centres for sorghum, cotton, fruits among few others existed in Parbhani.

-The first college of Agriculture was established in this region at Parbhani in 1956 by Hyderabad State Government just before the Maharashtra State reorganization.
-The current day Vasantrao Naik Marathwada Agricultural University (VNMAU) was established on 18 May 1972 as "Marathwada Agriculture University" to fulfill the regional aspirations of agrarian growth, with further responsibilities to provide education in agriculture and allied fields, and to undertake research and facilitate technology transfer in Marathwada region.
-It is one of the only four Agricultural Universities in the State of Maharashtra.
+The first college of agriculture was established in this region at Parbhani in 1956 by the Hyderabad State Government just before the Maharashtra State reorganization.
+The current day Vasantrao Naik Marathwada Agricultural University (VNMAU) was established on 18 May 1972 as Marathwada Agriculture University to fulfill the regional aspirations of agrarian growth, with further responsibilities to provide education in agriculture and allied fields, and to undertake research and facilitate technology transfer in Marathwada region.
+It is one of the only four agricultural universities in the State of Maharashtra.

 Since the 1970s, Parbhani has proved itself as the hub of educational, research, and extension activities.
 The famous 'Gaorani' cotton, a breed of Indian cotton, is the result of research facilities at Parbhani.
 The university was renamed after the name of former Chief Minister of Maharashta, Vasantrao Naik, in 2013.

 "College of Veterinary and Animal Sciences" is located on the campus of VNMAU which is one of the constituent Veterinary Colleges coming under the authority of Maharashtra Animal and Fishery Sciences University, Nagpur from 2000.
 Earlier this college was established in 1972 as a part of Marathwada Agriculture University.

 Today, this area is known as 'Kali Kaman,' where many farmers sell their fresh produce outside the gate.
 The Agriculture University has been a true gift to the people of Parbhani, helping maintain the environment with its vast open lots, acres of land for research and overall greenery.
 Many residents also make use of the campus for early morning walks and to enjoy the fresh air.